-Windows Update error 0x80070057 occurred a lot with those upgrading to Windows 10 Anniversary Update but has been around a lot longer than that.
-Fortunately, there are a couple of ways round the error, including quite an unconventional one that has been featured on Microsoft’s own forum.
+Windows Update error 0x80070057 occurred a lot when people were installing the Windows 10 Anniversary Update, but the error has been around a lot longer than that.
+Fortunately, there are a couple of ways around the error, including an unconventional one that was featured on Microsoft’s own forum.
 So if you need to fix Windows Update error 0x80070057, read on!
 We’ll go over three good options.

-- Type ‘services’ into the Search Windows (Cortana) box and select Services.
+- Type “services” into the Search Windows (Cortana) box and select Services when it appears.

-- Navigate to the Automatic Updates service and stop it.
-Leave the services window open.
+- In the Services window, navigate to the Automatic Updates service and stop it.
+Leave the Services window open.

-- Navigate to C:\Windows\.
-Right click the SoftwareDistribution folder and rename it to SoftwareDistribution.old.
+- In a new window, navigate to C:\Windows\.
+Right click the SoftwareDistribution folder and rename it to “SoftwareDistribution.old”.

 - Open a Command Prompt as an administrator.